matomo-org/developer-documentation/docs/generated/master/Piwik/Db.md

 Releases all table locks.

-**NOTE:** Piwik does not require the LOCK TABLES privilege to be available.
-Piwik should still work in case it is not granted.
+**NOTE:** Piwik does not require the `LOCK TABLES` privilege to be available.
+Piwik should still work if it has not been granted.

 #### Signature